Airship Dreams: Escaping Gravity

 The artwork is created in Unreal Engine, the gaming software that Fortnite is built in.
 Audiences enter a sculptural space, with the video projection filling one wall of the gallery.
 Choral voices combine with audio reminiscent of airship engines and wind, creating a mythical and meditative journey, as though sailing through an imaginary space on an airship.

 In making this work, Mike Stubbs interrogates the tension that existed between the optimism of pioneering endeavour and the consequences of hubris, ambition and folly behind the Imperial Airship Scheme of the 1920s, as a reflection on our contemporary political and cultural landscape.

-We have commissioned artist Mike Stubbs to lead the project involving local people of all ages in Bedford to make new art work, explore, collect and curate archive and newly sourced airship heritage material & memories.
+Mike Stubbs, the Airship Heritage Trust, The Higgins Bedford, Bedford College and Shortstown Primary School with an extended team of artists, scientists and historians including Dr Sita Thomas have involved local people of all ages in Bedford to make new artwork, explore, collect and curate archive and newly sourced airship heritage material & memories.

 With Airship Dreams: Escaping Gravity, we hope to provide Bedford residents with a new understanding and pride in its airship heritage, as well as letting the world know that we contributed to such ground-breaking work in aviation and engineering that still continues today.
 The story of the R101 is one of ambition and daring, and we’d like to use that to inspire the public and fire local imagination to consider where we’ve been and where we dream of going.